puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 bolt plan run peadm::add_compiler --params @params.json
 ```

 This command will retrieve the current PEADM configuration to determine the setup rules needed for a compiler's secondary PuppetDB instances.
 The plan will configure the primary with appropriate rules for allowing access from the new compiler.
 On the primary, the `puppet` service is stopped and the `pe-postgresql` service is reloaded.
 If required, a puppet agent will be installed on the new compiler host.
-The compiler agent's certificate is be regenerated to include data required by the  `peadm::subplans::component_install` plan.
-A subsequent Puppet agent run will happen on the following components
+The compiler agent's certificate is regenerated to include data required by the  `peadm::subplans::component_install` plan.
+A subsequent Puppet agent run will happen on the following components.
 * _\<compiler-host\>_
 * _\<primary_postgresql_host\>_
 * _\<replica host\>_